 Many important aspects of a planet — including size, age and whether or not it could support life – can only be determined from what scientists know about its host star.

-When a planet passes in front of its star, Kepler detects this "transit" by measuring a sharp dip in the brightness of the star as the planet blocks some of its light (very different from the ripple-like quake signatures).
+When a planet passes in front of its star, TESS detects this "transit" by measuring a sharp dip in the brightness of the star as the planet blocks some of its light (very different from the ripple-like quake signatures).
 The amount of dimming of the star’s light during a transit is related to the size of the planet relative to the size of the star.
 So, in order to calculate the planet’s diameter, scientists need the diameter of the star — something that they can determine using asteroseismology.
 Similarly, while a technique called radial velocity allows scientists to calculate a planet’s mass relative to its star’s mass, scientists must calculate the star’s mass to "weigh" the planet.
 Asteroseismology is a way to determine the mass.

 "Knowing the size of the star is very important for actually knowing what the size of the planet is," Huber said.

 Stellar vibrations also help scientists determine how old a star is, which will affect the environment of its planets.
 A young star is more likely to have violent outbursts, and its planets may still be shuffling around in their orbits.
 An older star has less frequent flare-ups, and its planets may be more stable.

 "Getting precise estimates of ages is incredibly difficult, but this is something that asteroseismology is really well suited to," Chaplin said.
 "The ticking heartbeat of the star allows us to get precise measurements."

 The more stars astronomers can examine through seismology, the better they can map where the young and old stars are, and understand which regions of the Milky Way formed first.
 This is the science of galactic archaeology.
 By following the trails of vibrations in stars, like an interstellar Indiana Jones would, astronomers can reconstruct how our Milky Way formed.